florin1000/tech-blog/content/blog/Node-Building-a-scalable-RESTful-APIs-with-Nodejs-and-Express/index.md

 #### 1.4.
 Project

-In this article, we'll build an API to manage digital agents using Node.js and Express.
+In this article, I'll build an API to manage digital agents using Node.js and Express.
 Through this project, you'll learn how to design a scalable RESTful API, set up endpoints, integrate middleware, and apply best practices for scalability.